grometmug11/Webpages-Sites/README.md

 - Simple DIV Layout and HEAD-Section CSS Attribute Definitions
   - elated to HTML Tags and how to see those, for example <article>

-List of Documents to Create (open these to get idea of lesson expectations)

 ---

 To Rewrite

 Minimum Checklist (see <a href="https://github.com/MercersKitchen/Webpages-Sites/blob/master/HTML%20Lessons/HTML_Summary.txt">for full checklist</a>)